janspoerer/janspoerer.github.io/_posts/2022-10-16-nlpjourney-9-of-75.markdown

 This week, I tried to decide between taking an existing dataset for question answering for financial documents vs. making a new dataset.

 I gathered some pros and cons and identified potential datasets.
 Building a new dataset from scratch requires effort.
 But it can also be the basis for a publication.
-Also, there does not seem to be a dataset that fits to my research question.
+Also, there does not seem to be a dataset that fits my research question.

 My supervisor and I will discuss the results and decide in the upcoming week.